Ohio State Route 2

-State Route 2 (SR 2), formerly known as Inter-county Highway 2 until 1921 and State Highway 2 in 1922, is an east–west highway crossing most of northern Ohio.
+State Route 2 (SR 2), formerly known as Inter-county Highway 2 until 1921 and State Highway 2 in 1922, is an east–west highway crossing most of northern Ohio and the fourth longest state route.
 Its western terminus is at the Indiana state line near Hicksville where the route becomes Indiana State Road 37 which continues to Fort Wayne, Indiana.
 The eastern terminus of the route is in Painesville Township in Lake County at U.S. Route 20 (US 20).

 Route description

 It passes through Bryan, Wauseon (where it briefly becomes a couplet), and enters greater Toledo west of its interchange with the Ohio Turnpike.
 It continues east from greater Toledo and soon parallels Lake Erie, becoming a freeway near Port Clinton.
 From Oregon to Sandusky SR 2 is part of 293 mi of the highway designated the "Lake Erie Coastal Ohio Trail". and on September 22, 2005, was designated a National Scenic Byway.
 From Toledo to Sandusky the highway is also part of and designated the Lake Erie Circle Tour that is also part of the 6500 mi "Great Lakes Circle Tour".
 It then passes Sandusky, where it meets U.S. Route 250 (US 250) and US 6, and separates from the lakeshore as a freeway, and traverses rural Erie County before entering Lorain County.
 Near Elyria, it joins Interstate 90 (I-90), whose route it shares to Rocky River, where it follows SR 254 along Detroit Road into Lakewood.
 Here it again joins US 6, as well as US 20 on Clifton Boulevard.
 It then becomes part of the Cleveland Memorial Shoreway in Cleveland, joining I-90 again near Burke Lakefront Airport.
 These two highways split near Euclid, and SR 2 continues along the Lakeland Freeway to Painesville, feeding into US 20 eastbound.
 SR 2 serves as an access route to lakeshore attractions on Lake Erie from Toledo and Cleveland and as an alternative to the Ohio Turnpike.

 The stretch of SR 2 from Toledo to Sandusky passes several attractions.
 The Ottawa National Wildlife Refuge is just east of SR 19 in Carroll Township.
 It sits on 733 acre along with the Davis–Besse Nuclear Power Station.

 While Ohio state-numbered routes within cities are usually maintained by those cities (see Numbered highways in Ohio), SR 2 within the cities in the section in Lake County is maintained by the county.

 SR 2 is the lowest numbered state route in Ohio.
 The SR 1 designation was removed in 1965.